 It was tough to poke holes in Tiruppur study or the Anker Methodology at large.
-For me, the Methodology covers so many of the questions I had and even provided more that I didn’t think of.
+For me, the Methodology covers so many of the questions I had and even provided answers to some I didn’t think of.
 A few of my initial problems; a living wage is calculated using a regular work week which in India is 48 hours.
-This is tough to combat as this is national law.
+This is tough to combat as this is national law but that's a lot of hours.
 My second problem is more of a concern about implementation of these numbers by brands.
-Yes, these calculations are great but when implemented at the factories, I would like to continue to see the principles laid out by ACT flourish.
+Yes, these calculations are great but when implemented at the factories, we need the continuation of the principles laid out by ACT to flourish.
 This allows workers to negotiate other parts of their agreement and not have a flat rate set out by the Anker Methodology.
-Because in the end, the Methodology is the starting point, not the end result.
-Being paid a living wage is the right and everything else is an add on!
+Because in the end, the Methodology is a starting point, not the end result.
+Being paid a living wage is the right and everything else is for the people!

-This article is obviously written by a brand but we truly believe in this Methodology and we have been working very hard to make sure that we adhere to it as well!
-For more about the journey we took to providing our biggest supplier living wages, please check out this article.
+This article is obviously written by a brand but we truly believe in the Anker Methodology and we have been working very hard to make sure that we adhere to it as well!
+For more on our journey of providing our largest supplier living wages, please check out this article.

 Cost of food